dromorobo/MSX-wifi/README.md

   - <b>set speed \<bps\></b>
     Sets the startup-speed.
 Will be active after next restart

-  - <b>set stop</b>
-    Disables automatic startup of the Lua code on the ESP.
-Will be active after restart.
-You can then command the ESP via its built-in Lua commands.
-If you want to automatically start the Lua code again you must remove the file "stop.cfg" from the ESP file system (use: file.remove("stop.cfg") in Lua).

-  - <b>show stop</b>
-    Shows the status of startup sequence, ON is active (i.e. a file stop.cfg exists on the file system), and OFF is inactive

   - <b>whois \<host\></b>
     DNS resolve of host